-Settings can be managed for the entire Cytoscape session (via $Edit \rightarrow Preferences \rightarrow Group \ Preferences \rightarrow Gro$
+Settings can be managed for the entire Cytoscape session (via Edit \rightarrow Preferences \rightarrow Group Preferences...) or for a specific group (right-click Preferences \rightarrow Group Preferences...).

 5.4.4 Adding Network Annotations

 Annotations in the form of text, images or shapes can be added to the network canvas by right-clicking anywhere on the canvas and selecting one of the Annotation choices in the Add menu.
 You can add an image of your own, choose from a shapes library or add either plain or bounded text.
 Shapes and text are customizable and any added annotations can be edited from the right-click context menu.